 I was struck by the courage of every woman I witnessed: the calmness and resolve of the midwives and the power of women in the throes of labor who pushed through all of the agony.
 I witnessed pain and was unable to do anything but bear witness and document.
 Midwives provide guidance and guardianship rooted in generations of work, but mothers experience the extremes of birth on their own.
 As each mother held her new baby to her breast amongst chaos and global suffering, the miracle was extraordinary.
 At a time marked by separation and loss, these stories of connection and care feel especially healing.

-To view more of Maggie’s work please visit her website.
+To view more of Maggie Shannon’s work please visit their website.